 In the historical sense, an "Age" marks a period distinctly different from any time in the past.
 The transition from old to new includes a scope, scale, and rate of change that provokes evolutionary progress across society.

-Humanity is unprepared because education and experience don't apply to the rules of a new era.
-Consequently, matters of survival shift from known to unknown testing human adaptability skills, and ultimately next generations of haves and have-nots are defined.
+During the first innings of a new age, humankind is unprepared because education and experience don't apply to the rules of the next era.
+Consequently, matters of survival shift from known to unknown testing human adaptability skills, and ultimately future generations of haves and have-nots are defined.

-Looking to history's scribes for insight into past era-defining transitionary periods, I find the below from Will and Ariel Durant in their voluminous books; the Story of Civilization.When describing humanity's struggle with periods of great change, the Durants say the experiences were:
+Looking to history's scribes for insight into past era-defining transitionary periods, I find the below from Will and Ariel Durant in their voluminous books; the Story of Civilization.The Durants say the experiences were: